#Linux is a operating system family used directly in these articles.

 In this archive

 These articles use Linux in system administration, hosting, deployment, permissions, automation, and infrastructure operations contexts.
-It currently appears across 2 categories, mainly Infrastructure & DevOps, Web Development.
+It currently appears in 19 articles and crosses 5 categories.

 Podman becomes especially practical when you use it for rootless containers, explicit service management, and small workloads that do not need heavy orchestration.